Wastewater Construction Permitting

 Do you have questions regarding the construction permitting process or new rules and regulations?
 Take this opportunity to learn more at the engineering workshops sponsored by the department.
 Previous workshop presentations are available below.

-The department is currently working on rulemaking changes to 10 CSR 20-8 with the Chapter 8 Stakeholder Workgroup.
+The department is currently working on rulemaking changes to 10 CSR 20-8.
 These changes will align the state's rules with the most current version of the Recommended Standards for Wastewater Facilities (otherwise known as the 10 States Standards).